Minik Wallace: Move to the United States

-In 1896, ethnologist Franz Boas requested from Robert Peary to invite an Inuit person from Northern Greenland to the American Museum of Natural History, where Boas was curator at that time.
+In 1896, ethnologist Franz Boas requested from Robert Peary to invite an Inuk person from Northern Greenland to the American Museum of Natural History, where Boas was curator at that time.
 Boas had previously worked with other indigenous people from North America, interviewing them, and hoped to disprove cultural evolution theories.
-In September 1897, Robert Peary brought instead six Inuit back to the museum: Aside from widower Qisuk and his son Minik, the arrivals included the shaman Atangana (ca. 1840–1898) with her husband, renowned hunter Nuktaq (ca. 1848–1898), their adoptive daughter Aviaq (ca. 1885–1898) and the young adult Uisaakassak, the fiancé of Aviaq.
+In September 1897, Robert Peary brought instead six Inuit back to the museum.
+Aside from widower Qisuk and his son Minik, the arrivals included the shaman Atangana (ca. 1840–1898) with her husband, renowned hunter Nuktaq (ca. 1848–1898), their adoptive daughter Aviaq (ca. 1885–1898) and the young adult Uisaakassak, the fiancé of Aviaq.
 Although Peary had invited the adults on the trip, it is unlikely they were clearly informed as to its purpose.
 Some agreed to travel to see new places; others did not want to be parted from relatives.
 Peary had promised that they would be able to return to Greenland.
 Soon after their arrival, the group became the objects of study, together with the Cape York meteorite which Peary had brought.
 Franz Boas and the museum staff, at most expecting a single person for interviews to be conducted during the winter, had not made plans for the care of the group, nor for their return.
 As a result, room was made in the museum's basement to house them.
 Similar to ethnological expositions at the time, 20,000 people paid entrance to see the Inuit group there, who politely shook many visitor's hands.

-Death of the Inuk group
+Death of the Inuit group

 By November 1, 1897, all Inuit had already contracted tuberculosis (TB), a widespread infectious disease in those years, which continues to impact Inuit communities to this day.
 Taken to the Bellevue Hospital Center, four of them died, starting with Minik's father Qisuk on February 17, 1898.
 Minik pleaded for a proper burial for his father, with the traditional rites which only the Inuk could provide.
 The curatorial staff wanted to preserve Qisuk's body for study, research that would be impossible if his remains were buried.
 They staged a fake burial for Minik's benefit: filling a coffin with stones for weight, and placing a stuffed "body" covered with a cloth on top.
 They performed the burial by lantern light, with Minik attending.
 The staff sent Qisuk's body to William Wallace's estate, chief curator and superintendent of buildings at the Natural Museum.
 There, he had a workshop for processing the skeletons of specimens.
 Qisuk's remains were de-fleshed, and the skeleton was eventually mounted on an armature and returned to the museum for display.
 Wallace did not tell Minik about this nor of his own part in it.

-In March and April, two more Inuk died.
+In March and April, two more Inuit died.
 Aviaq succumbed last, on May 24.
 Uisaakassak, her surviving fiancé, demanded a return to Greenland upon her death, and was given passage on the Windward on July 2 that same summer.